 This intuition of moving into the future comes from our direct observation.
 Many splashes can occur in our visual experience whilst one splash is happening in our auditory or bodily experience.
 This gives us the feeling that time is moving forward.
 The overlapping of many splashes from all over Experience provides an immediate sense of progress in time.
 Each splash trawls out connections to other splashes and memory so gives a unified feel of progression at any moment.

 To recap, one of our deepest intuitions about the world is that we are moving into the future.
 Arrangements of events in time and space cannot move in time so something outside of time is required to account for our intuition.
 A small imprecision in the location of the parts that form our observation point could lead to a movement in time as the sum of numerous small jumps.
 A sum of small jumps is the best fit for the apparent continuity of our smooth motion into the future.
-Although physical theories such as quantum theory might permit such jumps, if such jumps do indeed exist they may be due to something as yet unknown.
 Without this postulated motion in time every moment of observation would be fixed in its own eternal bubble.

-Suppose we can move in time, if this is the case then our memories tell us we are moving.
-However, memories would tell us we were moving in time whether or not this was the case.
-One possible solution to how we might know we are moving in time is if there is a quality that is extended in time for much longer than the other qualities.
+One possible way in which we might know we are moving in time is if there is a quality that is extended in time for much longer than the other qualities.
 A sense of "time lived" that extends for hours, days or even a lifetime and grows more time extended as time goes by.

 This arrangement of events around an observation point also seems to apply to events of a long duration.
 When we are forty years old time passes much faster than when we were ten.
 When we are eighty time goes twice as fast as when we were forty.
 This sense of time illustrates how we have a lifetime and pack ever more events into it.
 When we are ten another year is a tenth of a lifetime long but when we are forty it is a fortieth of a lifetime so a year seems four times faster when we are forty than when we are ten.
 A lifetime is the curve of time extension around our observation point that corresponds to the quality that seems to be time extended as long as our total Experience.

-How this is done is obscure, perhaps we maintain models of our lifetime and compare these with models of the duration of recent events or perhaps we do indeed have access to a crude display of our entire lifetime.
+How this might be done is obscure, perhaps we maintain models of our lifetime and compare these with models of the duration of recent events or perhaps we do indeed have access to a crude display of our entire lifetime.